StarPlayrX/UFOEmoji2020/README.md

 Source code provided to Apple on Apple's originality, creativity and undeniable proof on why it should continue to be allowed on the AppStore.

-GTFlightYoke, Graphics including sketches, concept art, final Photoshop and Illustrator vector PDFs, background Music created in garage band and all original Sound Effects created by Todd Bruss.
+Heads up Display including FlightYoke & diamond circle arrow fire buttons buttons, power ups, 3 themes, 3 staring charachers, graphics including sketches, concept art, final photoshop and Illustrator vector PDFs, background Music created in garage band and all original Sound Effects created soley by Todd Bruss.

+100% Swift, no AI generated code.
+No preservatives.
+100% Creative.
+100% 2D SpriteKit Side Scrolling arcade style video game.

 (c) 2014 - 2024 by Todd Bruss, aka Good Time and StarPlayrX.
 All Rights Reserved.